dragonflyoss/Dragonfly/FAQ.md

 In Alibaba, Dragonfly is invoked 2 Billion times and the data distributed is 3.4PB every month.
 Dragonfly has become one of the most important pieces of infrastructure at Alibaba.

-While container technologies makes devops life easier most of the time, it sure brings some challenges: the efficiency of image distribution, especially when you have to replicate image distribution on several hosts.
+While container technologies makes devops life easier most of the time, it sure brings a some challenges: the efficiency of image distribution, especially when you have to replicate image distribution on several hosts.
 Dragonfly works extremely well with both Docker and [PouchContainer](https://github.com/alibaba/pouch) for this scenario.
 It also is compatible with any other container formats.

 It delivers up to 57 times the throughput of native docker and saves up to 99.5% the out bandwidth of registry(*2).